OpenMultiBoxing/WebSite/help.md

     1. Decide if that window should stay on top of others. you can use a hotkey (default `Ctrl-Shift-T`) to toggle that setting on the fly.(*)

 1. Use the Bnet launcher to start your wow windows so you don't need to type your password, OMB will make them borderless automatically for you, but check in game resolution options to avoid pixelization (100% Render Scale, Correct window size).
+See also the `.bat` files included in the OMB zip file for a way to start multiple games windows at once (but you'll need to enter credentials individually or through the Secure copy paste broadcasting dialog).

 1. OMB since version 4.1 will automatically capture and place the windows in their respective position for you (you can turn that option off in the Option menu).
 Otherwise, press the "Capture" button or use its hotkey (default `Ctrl-Shift-C`).
 If you want to manage other games than World of Warcraft, see the ['Other Games' section below](#other-games)